morgenman/MindexDotNetChallenge/ReadMe.md

       "type": "string"
     },
     "lastName": {
       "type": "string"
     },
     "position": {
       "type": "string"
     },
     "department": {
       "type": "string"
     },
     "directReports": {
       "type": "array",
-      "items" : "string"
+      "items": "string"
     }
   }
 }
 ```

 For all endpoints that require an "id" in the URL, this is the "employeeId" field.

 ## What to Implement

 Clone or download the repository, do not fork it.

 ### Task 1

 Create a new type, ReportingStructure, that has two properties: employee and numberOfReports.

 For the field "numberOfReports", this should equal the total number of reports under a given employee.
 The number of
 reports is determined to be the number of directReports for an employee and all of their direct reports.
 For example,
 given the following employee structure:

 ```
                     John Lennon
                 /               \